-3 sem hrs cr.
-This course is designed to develop the student's awareness of music from many historical style periods, music from diverse cultures, and the foundations of modern streams of musical thought.
-Prerequisite: Documented eligibility for READ 0810 Learning Support Reading Formerly/Same As (Formerly MUSA 1030)Transfer (UT) or Non Transfer Course (UN): UT
+3 sem hrs cr This course is designed to develop the student's awareness of music from many historical style periods, music from diverse cultures, and the foundations of modern streams of musical thought.
+This course may include proctored exams which must be completed on campus or at an instructor approved proctoring center which may require additional costs to the student.
+Please consult your instructor for additional details.

+Formerly/Same As (Formerly MUSA 1030)Transfer (UT) or Non Transfer Course (UN): UT